Dash Cams Can Save Your Fleet from Truck Accident Fraud & Litigation

 Find Fleet Dash Cam Solutions to Match Your Needs

 Not every dash cam and telematics solution will effectively serve the specific needs of your fleet, but your organization should be researching and understanding these technologies concerning how they are impacting the industry overall.
-Lagging in investment in these areas will not only make your fleet appear more antiquated, overall, but instances of fraud will be much harder to combat.
+Lacking dashcams will make instances of fraud much harder to combat.
 The technology available on vehicles also plays a role in whether a fleet is perceived to be negligent in the event of an accident.
 If the fleet has chosen not to use certain technology features with their vehicles, a jury may perceive omissions as negligence, in the event of litigation.

 Dash cams help you avoid fraud when handling large-truck accidents that can cost from about $120,000 to truck and trailer crashes that average $382,000 in costs.5